Uribouz/badminton-matching-app/README.md

 ## Objectives

 ## TODO:
-6. show "console.log" somewhere, or let user can export log for debugging purpose...
 7. can move players around, as box
-8. can add courts depends on how many players

 ## Bugs:

 ## Backlogs:

-#### 5. Have matched history, you can see which matched you already play with which players.
+5. Have matched history, you can see which matched you already play with which players.
+8. can add courts depends on how many players

 ## Reference: